ixpantia/asyncio/README.md

-# AsyncReader
+# asyncio

-As the name suggests, this a very simple async file reader and writer for interacting with files in a non-blocking way from R. It runs the file reading in a separate thread and uses [promises](https://rstudio.github.io/promises/index.html) as an API to eventually return the result of the operation.
+As the name suggests, this a very simple async reader and writer for interacting with files in a non-blocking way from R. It runs the file I/O in a separate thread and uses the [promises](https://rstudio.github.io/promises/index.html) as an API to eventually return the result of the operation.